FatoomRe/Calm-Attack/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have an idea for an enhancement or have found a bug, please follow these steps:

 1. **Fork the repository**
 2. **Create a new branch**